PDO wines from Romagna

 Our region's cuisine is one of the finest in the world.
 There are a number of reasons for this, each one tastier than the next.
 Just think of Emilia-Romagna's vast collection of PDO (Protected Designation of Origin) and PGI (Protected Geographical Indication) products, which are not easy to come by elsewhere.

 Credit should therefore go to the region’s local products.
-Emilia-Romagna is home to some of the culinary specialities that have led to Italy’s worldwide fame: Parmigiano Reggiano cheese, Parma ham, balsamic vinegar from Modena and Reggio Emilia, Culatello salami, and tagliatelle and tortellini pasta.
+Emilia-Romagna is home to some of the culinary specialities that have led to Italy’s worldwide fame: Parmigiano Reggiano cheese, Parma ham, traditional balsamic vinegar from Modena and Reggio Emilia, Culatello salami, and tagliatelle and tortellini pasta.
 Who hasn't heard of at least one of these?

 And how can we forget the vast selection of traditional wines?
 There’s Sangiovese, Lambrusco, Albana and Pignoletto, to name just a few of the most well-known.